bmeg/grip_fhir/README.md

 ## Getting up a graph

-To map the tables into a graph model, create the `graph_model.yaml` file.
+The map of tables into a graph model is stored in the `graph_model.yaml` file.
+It has three sections, `sources`, `vertices` and `edges`.
+The parameters mapped in this file are used by GRIP to build a graph that can be queried using GripQL.

 ```
 sources: